-This article was last updated Jan 06, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Dec 03, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

-The data is below, and shows how the most popular mile and travel credit cards compare on credit scores of actual card holders who are registered with CreditKarma.
+The data listed below shows the credit scores of actual cardholders of popular mile and travel credit cards, who registered with CreditKarma, a credit score and monitoring website, from October 2015 to July 2016.
 It contains these pieces of information for each card:

 THIS INFORMATION IS NOT A GUARANTEE THAT YOU WILL BE APPROVED FOR A PARTICULAR CARD, AND HAS NOT BEEN REVIEWED BY ANY ISSUER.
 IT IS FOR REFERENCE ONLY.

 |The Amex EveryDay® Credit Card from American Express*||676||630|

 |The Amex EveryDay® Preferred Credit Card from American Express*||709||674|